-A graduate student whose authorization to register for further study has been terminated officially by the Dean of Graduate Studies and who seeks reinstatement should submit a formal request for reinstatement along with a supporting statement to the Dean of Graduate Studies.
+A graduate student whose authorization to register for further study has been terminated officially by the Dean of The Graduate School and who seeks reinstatement should submit a formal request for reinstatement along with a supporting statement to the Dean of The Graduate School.

-The Dean of Graduate Studies will refer such a request to the Graduate Academic Council and its Committee on Admissions and Academic Standing for review and action.
+The Dean of The Graduate School will refer such a request to the Graduate Academic Council and its Committee on Admissions and Academic Standing for review and action.